Reshmaganesan/Windows-basic-commands-batchscript/README.md

-# Windows-basic-commands-batchscript
-Ex08-Windows-basic-commands-batchscript

-# AIM:
-To execute Windows basic commands and batch scripting

-# DESIGN STEPS:

-### Step 1:

-Navigate to any Windows environment installed on the system or installed inside a virtual environment like virtual box/vmware

-### Step 2:

-Write the Windows commands / batch file .
-Save each script in a file with a .bat extension.
-Ensure you have the necessary permissions to perform the operations.
-Adapt paths as needed based on your system configuration.
-### Step 3:

-Execute the necessary commands/batch file for the desired output.

-# WINDOWS COMMANDS:
+WINDOWS COMMANDS:

-## Exercise 1: Basic Directory and File Operations
+Exercise 1: Basic Directory and File Operations
-Create a directory named "my-folder"
+Create a directory named "MyLab" on the desktop.

-## COMMAND AND OUTPUT

-Remove the directory "my-folder"

-## COMMAND AND OUTPUT

-Create the file Rose.txt

-## COMMAND AND OUTPUT

-Create the file hello.txt using echo and redirection

-## COMMAND AND OUTPUT

-Copy the file hello.txt into the file hello1.txt

-## COMMAND AND OUTPUT
+COMMAND AND OUTPUT

-Remove the file hello1.txt
+mkdir %userprofile%\Desktop\MyLab
+image

+Change to the "MyLab" directory and create an empty text file named "MyFile.txt" inside it.

-## COMMAND AND OUTPUT
+COMMAND AND OUTPUT
+cd %userprofile%\Desktop\MyLab
+image

+type nul > MyFile.txt
+image

-List out the file hello1.txt in the current directory
+List the contents of the "MyLab" directory.

-## COMMAND AND OUTPUT
+COMMAND AND OUTPUT

-List out all the associated file extensions
+dir %userprofile%\Desktop\MyLab
+image

+Copy "MyFile.txt" to a new folder named "Backup" on the desktop.

-## COMMAND AND OUTPUT
+COMMAND AND OUTPUT

-Compare the file hello.txt and rose.txt
+mkdir %userprofile%\Desktop\Backup
+image

+copy MyFile.txt %userprofile%\Desktop\Backup
+image

+Move the "MyLab" directory to the "Documents" folder.

-## COMMAND AND OUTPUT
+COMMAND AND OUTPUT
+mkdir %userprofile%\Desktop\Documents
+image

 ## Exercise 2: Advanced Batch Scripting
 Create a batch file named on the desktop.
 The batch file need to have a variable assigned with a desired name for ex. name="John" and display as "Hello, John".